It's gorgeous up there and so secluded. Well there was numerous people going hiking through the front yard. We didn't care for that, since we rent...

 - Events allowed

 - It is at the discretion of each individual host as to whether the booking can be rescheduled to another available date.
 If you cancel at any time, you will not receive any refund.

 This host offers a 10% discount on the nightly rate for six or more nights.
 There is a two-night minimum stay in the summertime.
 The cleaning fee is $200 and there is optional Wi-Fi for $20 a day.

-Early check-in request for summer stays only is $100 for an early check in time of 2:00 pm (regular check in time is 4:00 pm); guests must request at least three days in advance of check-in and owner must confirm early check-in.
+Early check-in request for summer stays only is $100 for an early check-in time of 2:00 pm (regular check-in time is 4:00 pm); guests must request at least three days in advance of check-in and the owner must confirm early check-in.

 This host can transport guests and gear for a fee of $100 round-trip, there is a two-person limit per snowmobile.

 A two-night minimum is required for major local festivals including, Bluegrass, Blues & Brews, The Mountain Film Festival, Telluride Film Festival and the following holidays: New Year´s Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.